purestorage/helm-charts/README.md

 ### Helm Chart
 **pure-k8s-plugin** deploys PSO flexvolume plugin on your Kubernetes cluster.
-**pure-csi-plugin** deploys PSO CSI pkugin on your Kubernetes cluster.
+**pure-csi-plugin** deploys PSO CSI plugin on your Kubernetes cluster.

 #### Adding the `pure` repo